mtuck/test/README.md

 <div id="DistFreeze"/>
 ### Distro Did Not Freeze

---This is for when a distro did not 'Freeze' in Aptos.
+This is for when a distro did not 'Freeze' in Aptos.
 Change the distro no and work id with the appropriate ones

---Run the statement, and then copy and paste the XML created to the MSMQ site __INSERT URL__
+Run the statement, and then copy and paste the XML created to the MSMQ site __INSERT URL__

---Use the Business Entity 'Distribution'
+Use the Business Entity 'Distribution'

 ```sql